Omnifarious/StrMod/README.md

 The first thing to do would be to build it.

-This version should've come with a 'configure' script in the main directory.
-If it didn't, you'll have to first run 'autoconf' to create it.
+This version should've come with a `configure` script in the main directory.
+If it didn't (perhaps because you downloaded it from a repository), you'll have to first run `autoconf` (from the GNU autotools package) to create it.
 If you have autoconf, running autoconf with no arguments should work.

 Now, the configure script should be run with `./configure`.
 You can set the `CXX` and `CXXFLAGS` environment variables beforehand if you like.